 MUSICAL THEATRE PROGRAM DIRECTOR, VOICE TEACHER, AUDITION COACH AND REPERTOIRE COACH

 Lyndsey Schaefer is both an award-winning teacher and actress!
 As a performer, she is a classically trained soprano.
 She has performed in countless musical theatre productions locally, regionally and on tour.
 Some of her favorite roles include Christine Daaé in Phantom, Lily in The Secret Garden, Mary Bailey in It's a Wonderful Life, Beth in Little Women, Laurey in Oklahoma, Johanna in Sweeney Todd and Dorothy in The Wizard of Oz for which she was awarded "Best Actress in a Musical” for New Jersey’s 2010-2011 professional theatre season.
 She also had the honor of being one of only four original cast members in Ruth Fost's Alice in Wonderland tour.
 Outside of theatre, Mrs. Schaefer is a hired soloist for concert and solo work.
 As a child, she had the honor of singing in Avery Fischer Hall in Lincoln Center.
 She is a hired studio musician and has recorded demos for new musicals and also singer/songwriters.
 She has also been also featured in commercials and is a freelance director, producer, casting director and film editor.
 As a teacher, Lyndsey has been teaching private voice lessons since 2003 which focus on classical technique through musical theatre and classical repertoire.
 She has been teaching music (vocal, general and orchestral) since 2004 and received the award of "Teacher of the Year" in 2013 (Bernards Twsp 2004-2019, Lebanon Borough 2019-present)!
 She has also been nominated for the Grammy Music Educator Award.
-She served as musical director for the spring musical at Ridge High School from 2011-2019 and Conductor in 2021, 2023, & 2024, including the Paper Mill Playhouse Rising Star award-winning production of Disney's Newsies, and music directed for Morris Knolls High School.
+She served as musical director for the spring musical at Ridge High School from 2011-2019 and Conductor in 2021, 2023, & 2024, including the Paper Mill Playhouse Rising Star award-winning production of Disney's Newsies, and music directed for Morris Knolls High School in 2020.
 Favorite MD credits include Rent, The Secret Garden, Legally Blonde, Fiddler on the Roof and Bye Bye Birdie.
 She has also musically directed shows and taught master classes at various performing arts schools.
 At Cedar Hill School, she created the drama club where she directed, musically directed and choreographed countless shows!